aip-dev/aip.dev/aip/general/0158/aip.md

 includes any other fields from the resource used to sort the results (for the event where the resource is changed or deleted).

-This information is from the resource itself, and therefore is sensitive.
+This information is from the resource itself, and therefore might be sensitive.
 Sensitive data **must** be encrypted before being used in a page token.
 Therefore, the token also includes the date it was created, to allow for the potential need to rotate the encryption key.